scalatra/scalatra/README.markdown

 3.   __Run sbt__

-    In the directory you downloaded step to, run `sbt`. sbt will download core dependencies, and Scala itself if it needs too.
+    In the directory you downloaded step to, run `sbt`. sbt will download core dependencies, and Scala itself if it needs to.

 4.   __Download dependencies__